j1nma/dumberOS/README.md

 - Sleep the current process until an x event occurs.
 - Send a signal to a process x (awakens it if it is asleep)
 - Give the processor the following process (yield)

-### Memory Protection

-Using the developed page allocator and Intel's 64-bit paging system, interprocess memory protection is implemented, i.e. one process should not be able to access memory zones of another.
-Which memory zone occupies each process, and if those zones are dynamic or static, is an arbitrary decision.

 ### IPCs